AlikornSause/Notes-on-QIN-F21-PRO/README.md

 ![485080215_696675326047670_489383135115806802_n](https://github.com/user-attachments/assets/243b470e-849d-4587-ae87-5ba379ebf61d)

-Use the "joystick" buttons to navigate ang the power button to select What the options do:
+Use the "joystick" buttons to navigate and the power button to select

+What the options do:
--Reboot to system now : reboots to normal mode
+- **Reboot to system now**: reboots to normal mode
--Reboot to bootloader : reboots to fastboot mode -Enter fastboot : enters a fastboot-like environment -Apply update from ADB : ? untested
+- **Reboot to bootloader**: reboots to fastboot mode
+- **Enter fastboot**: enters a fastboot-like environment
+- **Apply update from ADB**: ? untested
--Apply update from SD card : ? untested (phone also has no SD card slot lol) -Wipe data/ factory reset : wipes all user data (99% works haven't tested it though) -Mount /system : says "Mounted /system." at the bottom of the screen, unknown if it can be useful -Viev recovery logs : opens a dialog with a file that you can open and read, contains recovery logs -G : performs a graphics test, displaying multiple images including the broken android  "No command" image", data clearing animation and a couple of others, then goes back to the main menu
+- **Apply update from SD card**: ? untested (phone also has no SD card slot lol)
+- **Wipe data/ factory reset**: wipes all user data (99% works, haven't tested it though)
+- **Mount /system**: says "Mounted /system." at the bottom of the screen, unknown if it can be useful
+- **View recovery logs**: opens a dialog with a file that you can open and read, contains recovery logs
+- **Run graphics test**: performs a graphics test, displaying multiple images including the broken Android "No command" image, data clearing animation, and a couple of others, then goes back to the main menu
+- **Run locale test**: displays a locale testing window where you can see different language versions for "no_command_text", "installing_text", "error_text", "installing_security_text", and "erasing_text"
+- **Power off**: REBOOTS the device (at least it did that for me)